 This is a pretty awesome policy.
 If you get a bad or broken wine, or even a wine you just don’t like, they’ll replace it or refund you.

 If you buy a bottle at a store or order one from a restaurant and you don’t like, you’re SOL.
-So, the club must have a lot of confidence in their wines to offer this king of guarantee.
+So, the club must have a lot of confidence in their wines to offer this kind of guarantee.

 VIP Wine Tasting